 The program is open source under the BSD 2-clause license.

-gcc -std=gnu99 -Wall -O3 -o /usr/local/bin/ebsynth ebsynth.c -lasound -lncurses -lm -lpthreadand you might need to prefix that with sudo if you are not running as the superuser.
-If you get a complaint about ncurses, you'll have to do
+gcc -std=gnu99 -Wall -O3 -o /usr/local/bin/ebsynth ebsynth.c -lasound -lncurses -lfftw3 -lm -lpthreadand you might need to prefix that with sudo if you are not running as the superuser.
+If you get a complaint about ncurses, you'll have to install the ncurses development package.
+On Ubuntu do

-ebsynth -d hw:0,0 -R 19531.25 -F 8270.032 -r48000and use alsamixer to set the soundcard input gain so that you get a reference amplitude of about 0.5 RMS.
+ebsynth -d hw:0,0 -R 19531.25 -F 8270.032 -f 2> /dev/nulland use alsamixer to set the soundcard input gain so that you get a reference amplitude of about 0.5 RMS.
 The level is not critical and nor is the waveform.
 The program will take about a minute to stabilise.
 Use alsamixer to adjust the output level.

 A feedback signal may be connected to the channel 2 of the soundcard.
-If ebsynth is given a -x option it will use this external feedback to stabilise the phase.
+If EbSynth is given a -f option it will use this external feedback to stabilise the phase.
 The feedback signal may be obtained from a near field probe or an antenna current transformer.
 Use alsamixer to adjust the level of the feedback signal.

 Press CNTL-C to terminate the program.